 Do not punish yourself for not being inspired.
 Instead, ask your inner artist what it needs.
 Does it need rest?
 Does it need input?
 Does it need you to scream into a pillow or sprint full speed down the road?

 Where are you in your creative cycle?
 Respect the process and be kind to yourself.
 But when inspiration hits, don’t squander it!

 Take that big pool of creative energy building inside of you and pour it onto whatever surface you can.
 Take notes, sketch, journal, paint, play music, write poetry, or record melodies.
 Whatever your medium, capture all that energy.
 No, you can’t just sit on that energy and hope you can save it for later.
 You’re not going to remember everything you’re thinking and feeling.

 I can’t tell you how many times I’ve laid in bed at night, had glorious ideas come to me, but then confidently thought I don’t need to write this down, I’ll remember it in the morning.
 Did I remember it in the morning?
 Nine times out of ten, nope.
 Gone.

 I don’t want to tell you not to touch art supplies, because making art can be a way to recharge, but I do want you to strip yourself of expectations to produce something with purpose.

-But if you are too empty for that, then you need to rest and trust your creative cycle.
+If you are too empty for that, then you need to rest and trust your creative cycle.
 Inspiration will return.
-In the meantime, embrace some much needed downtime and self care.
+In the meantime, embrace some much-needed downtime and self-care.